 Almost all diamonds are graded for clarity using the 11 point diamond clarity scale created by the GIA – FL (flawless) through I3 (included inclusions).
 For good oval cut diamonds, clarity should be in the range of SI1 (slightly included inclusions) or above.
 Also, look for oval cut rings through jewelers who can provide certificates from reputable laboratories – such as the GIA, AGS, EGL-USA, and IGI.

 Let Vanessa Nicole be your guide.
 Vanessa Nicole Jewels creates stunning, custom-made wedding bands and engagement rings for couples around the globe.
 Every ring we make is truly one of a kind, designed exclusively for each client.
 Contact Vanessa today to learn more about your options or view our Gallery for some inspiration to help you design the perfect oval cut diamond engagement ring!

-Hi, I’m Vanessa Nicole – master diamond setter and author of the best-selling book, The Perfect Custom Engagement Ring.
-My educational diamond ring videos have amassed over a million views on YouTube, so be sure to check those out if you need design inspiration for your ring.
-An oval cut diamond is the most popular diamond shape, and my specialty is sourcing BRILLIANT diamond options that are all within a client’s budget.
-Your future wife is one-of-a-kind, so her engagement ring should also be one-of-a-kind!
+Hi, I’m Vanessa – master diamond setter and author of the bestselling book, The Perfect Custom Engagement Ring.”
+My educational engagement ring videos have amassed nearly half a million views on YouTube, so be sure to check those out if you need design inspiration for your ring.
+When I’m not playing with diamonds, you can find me tickling my twin boys, or kicking back watching a movie with my awesome husband (my teenage sweetheart).

 Curious How A Custom Engagement Ring Is Made?